apache/maven-site/content/markdown/maven-ci-friendly.md

 mvn -Drevision=2.0.0 clean package
 ```

-  Another usage example can be do make a release which can be
+  Another usage example can be to make a release which can be
   done via (version 1.3.1):

 ```